-Short answer: Effective data protection is about more than just IT security – it requires a clear understanding of what personal data your organisation holds and how it is processed.
+Short answer: Hackers continuously find new ways to attack company data.
+That’s why effective data protection is about more than just IT security.
 This blog guides you through key principles such as data minimisation, access control, and risk assessment.
-With the right tools and processes, businesses can strengthen GDPR compliance and build trust with both customers and employees.
+With the right tools and processes, businesses can safeguard their data.
+This includes personal data—so in addition to protecting information, you also strengthen GDPR compliance and build trust with both customers and employees.

-In this blog I will explore why data protection is important, what aspects to focus on how to effectively protect data and how software can be an important ally in this process.
+In this blog, I’ll explore why data protection matters, which areas you should focus on, how to safeguard data effectively, and how software can be a powerful ally in that process.

 Why is data protection important?